nmwsharp/geometry-central/README.md

 }
 ```

-Check out the docs, tutorials, and build instructions at [geometry-central.net](http://geometry-central.net)
+Check out the docs, tutorials, and build instructions at [geometry-central.net](http://geometry-central.net).
+Use the [sample project](https://github.com/nmwsharp/gc-polyscope-project-template/) to get started with a build system and a gui.

 **Related alternatives:**
 [CGAL](https://www.cgal.org/),